na-vural/yPrime/README.md

 ## Purpose

-Find prime numbers as fast as possible.
+Find whether a number is prime or not as fast as possible.

 ## Features

-- Divisors are not even numbers and multiples of 3, 5, 7, 11.
+- Divisors are not even numbers and multiples of 3, 5, 7, 11. ([Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes))

-- Deal with big numbers such big that maybe calculation never ends, thanks to gmp library.
+- Deal with big numbers such big (> 10^22) that maybe calculation never ends, thanks to gmp library.

 - Use the hundred percent of all the cpu cores, thanks to pthread library.